abhinavrau/cloud-grocy/README.md

 * The public IP address of the EC2 t2.micro instance running grocy and barcode buddy.
 * The SSH private key for the EC2 t2.micro instance.

-Your Grocy server with barcode buddy on the cloud is ready!
+Your [grocy](https://grocy.info) server with [barcode buddy](https://github.com/Forceu/barcodebuddy) on the cloud is ready!
 (It may a take a couple of minutes to register the LetsEncrypt certificates.)

 **IMPORTANT:**
 - Navigate to the URLs and login and change the admin password!